 METI's FY2024 data shows 52% of foreign exchange law violations stem from classification errors.
 TRAFEED cuts determination time by ~70% and stores structured rationale for every decision.

-The 20 companies and organizations placed on this list are in effect blacklisted.
-Exports of dual-use items that could be diverted to military use are prohibited to these entities in principle.
-Just as important, the measure also prohibits organizations and individuals outside China from supplying Chinese-origin dual-use items to listed entities.
-This should be read as China stepping into de facto extraterritorial application.
-An exceptional licensing mechanism does exist, but the realistic posture is to assume the door is extremely narrow.
-The list includes major subsidiaries of Mitsubishi Heavy Industries and Kawasaki Heavy Industries, plus the Japan Aerospace Exploration Agency (JAXA), all of them at the core of Japan's technology development.
+Companies and organizations placed on the Control List are, in effect, blacklisted.
+For these entities, exports of dual-use items that can be diverted to military use are prohibited in principle across the board.
+What cannot be overlooked is that the measure also prohibits organizations and individuals outside China from supplying Chinese-origin dual-use items, and this should be read as China's regulation stepping into de facto extraterritorial application.
+An exceptional licensing mechanism exists, but the realistic posture is to assume the door is extremely narrow.

-Sometimes called the Watchlist, this second list includes 20 companies and organizations across a broader range of sectors, including SUBARU, TDK, and ENEOS.
-Exports of dual-use items to these entities are not banned, but they are subject to extremely stringent case-by-case review.
-General licenses and registration-based filings cannot be used.
-For every transaction, a risk assessment report and a written pledge stating the deal "does not contribute to Japan's military enhancement" must be submitted.
-The review process is also expected to be lengthy, which will clearly slow business velocity.
+The Watch List is also called the watch-monitoring list.
+Exports of dual-use items to it are not banned, but they are subject to extremely strict case-by-case review.
+General licenses and registration-based filing cannot be used, and for every transaction a risk assessment report and a written pledge that the deal does not contribute to enhancing Japan's military capabilities must be submitted.
+The review process is also expected to be lengthy, which will reliably blunt business velocity.

-Complete List of All 40 Companies and Organizations
+The Full List of All 40 Companies and Organizations in the First Wave

 | No. | Company or Organization |